Executive Summary

 -

-Model quality gap: Cloud APIs maintain advantage with frontier models (6-12 month lead)
+Model quality gap persists: Cloud APIs maintain a 6-12 month lead with frontier models

 -

-Future trend: Break-even threshold rising as cloud becomes more competitive
+Future trend: Break-even threshold rising as cloud pricing drops faster than hardware costs

 Action Plan: Your Decision Process